-In 2021, society at large is wholly versed in the workings of the digital, or virtual world, but we are still joining the dots on the value of connecting the real and virtual world.
-Once upon a time, value was found in physically mining gold, for example, and holding it in material storage, new technologies like blockchain and tokenization have made virtual storage of assets possible.
+Society is currently wholly versed in the workings of the digital or virtual world, but we are still connecting the dots on the value of connecting the real and virtual worlds.
+Once upon a time, the value was found in physically mining gold, for example, and holding it in material storage.
+But new technologies like blockchain and tokenization have made the virtual storage of assets possible.

 And for the non-Jack Dorseys of the world: how have NFT sales been averaging?
 February 2021 saw the price of NFTs spike, peaking at around $4,000 in mid-February.
 Since then, NFT sales have been averaging at around $1,500, an increase of 10X an NFT sold in October 2020.